 All patients are admitted to the PACU following surgery and anesthesia at HSS.

-While in the PACU their vital signs are monitored, pain management is initiated, and blood products and fluids may be administered.
+Pain medicine will be initiated in the PACU.
+This may take the form of pills, injections or patient-controlled analgesia, sometimes called a "pain pump."
 Patients who have lost blood during their surgery may receive blood products in the PACU.
 In many cases, this blood is donated by the patient prior to surgery.

 Visitation is limited in the PACU to avoid the risk of infection to other patients and to permit the staff to concentrate on the care of these post surgical patients.
 For more information, please view the Hospital’s Visitation Policy.